 If it's a working trip, make sure your employer has security precautions in place and that they have appropriate insurance for you (travel insurance doesn't cover people in paid work).

 Should be a great trip, but you need to be on your guard a bit. good luck.
-Phil over 7 years ago
+Phil about 8 years ago